Ongoing Green initiatives at the Charity

 How can I support the Charity at the same time as helping the environment?

 - Visit one of our Charity Shops – Recycle and reuse is the best way to reduce landfill.
-Donate your pre-loved items (now including furniture at our Retail Hub in Sawston) or visit one of our five retail outlets to pick up a bargain.
+Donate your pre-loved items (now including furniture at our Retail Hub in Sawston) or visit one of our six retail outlets to pick up a bargain.

 - Sign up to our Christmas Tree Recycling Scheme – Each year, in January, at the end of the festive season we can collect your Christmas tree.
 These are then shredded to be used as mulch either in our community or at the Hospice.
 Previously, a few trees have been dropped off for the animals at Shepreth Wildlife Park and even a local goat farm!
 Find out more in the news story from 2021